-July 1 marks Canada Day and this year the country is celebrating its 150 anniversary; which means a big party, parade, fireworks and lots of other festive activities.
+July 1 marks Canada Day and this year the country is celebrating its 150 anniversary; which means a big party,

 Telling the story of the thousands of children who migrated from the Orphan Homes of Scotland to to new lives in Canada, The Golden Bridge was inspired by an original exhibition created and displayed by Heatherbank Museum of Social Work in Glasgow Caledonian University.
 The Golden Bridge project was a collaboration between Iriss, Glasgow Caledonian University and Quarriers.